Disclaimer: All characters, names, settings etc belong to their respective copyright holders. I'm just wandering through their universe.

 Both were nursing a glass of red wine, the bottle appeared to have a lot of dust on it, he poured both himself and Barbara a glass each.

-"Doctor, Susan."
-He said in greeting and twisted the bottle around to look at it for himself, there was no label.
+"Doctor, Susan," Ian greeted and twisted the bottle around to look at it for himself, there was no label.

 "The second?"
 Barbara asked shocked, Ian could imagine the Doctor sneaking into Buckingham Palace and lifting a bottle from her personal cellar.

-"We were expecting you earlier Chesterton."
-The Doctor said.
+"We were expecting you earlier Chesterton," the Doctor commented.

 "Why, those…" The Doctor trailed off.
 "That boy Dudley his parents pick him up in that monstrosity of a car."